You are listening to the Sean Hannity Radio Show podcast.

 So what are your biggest concerns right now, Senator?

-Because obviously we want to talk to you about what has happened further south, but you still have an active life-threatening situation in Northern Florida now.
+Because obviously we want to talk to you about what has happened further south, but you still have an active, life-threatening situation in northern Florida now.

 That's right.

-And this storm has covered up almost the entire state except for the western panhandle out near uh Pensacola.
+And this storm has covered up almost the entire state except for the western panhandle out near Pensacola.

-So it's gonna be massive damage.
+So it's going to be massive damage.

-Joining us now, Pam Bondi, the attorney general for the great state of Florida, as well as from Samaritan's Purse, the Reverend Franklin Graham is back with us.
+Joining us now, Pam Bondi, the Attorney General for the great state of Florida, as well as from Samaritan's Purse, the Reverend Franklin Graham is back with us.

-Uh Reverend, welcome to you.
+Reverend, welcome to you.

 Pam, welcome back to you.

-Um it looked like it turned out much better for the state than we originally thought, but we still have a lot of damage that occurred, a lot of people's lives upended.
+It looked like it turned out much better for the state than we originally thought, but we still have a lot of damage that occurred, a lot of people's lives upended.

-Um, but right now the damage is extensive.
+But right now, the damage is extensive.

-Sean, I've been at the EOC emergency operations center in Hillsborough County all morning working with personnel there.
+Sean, I've been at the EOC Emergency Operations Center in Hillsborough County all morning working with personnel there.

 I just landed in a law enforcement helicopter.